Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 #### View Test Run Details

 Expanding a test run reveals the report with execution status for every test step.
 The details pane also contains links to download test run attachments and execution log.

+### Test Matrix View

+Direct navigation to this page produces empty result.
+To see the Test Matrix navigate to the Test Runs view, right click Test Run tag and choose `Test Matrix` from popup menu.

+### Automation Hosts View

+This view displays automation hosts configured in selected project.
+You may create a new one using the form on this page.

 ### Incidents View